 How to Find the Perfect Fit for Your Kitchen

-To find the height for your kitchen, stand upright in front of your cabinet space, bend your arms at ninety degrees, and then lower them about four or five inches.
+To find the best kitchen cabinet height for your kitchen, stand upright in front of your cabinet space, bend your arms at ninety degrees, and then lower them about four or five inches.
 This should be a good enough height for your work surface, and you want to place your cabinets such that they leave enough room above your countertops.

 However, it’s important to never rely on approximations when it comes to cabinetry.
 Make use of painter’s tape to map out your cabinet plan so you can accurately visualize the proportions and see how they work with your kitchen design.